-- Are intentional – the bullying is being done for a reason.
+- Are intentional – the bullying is being done on purpose.

 - Involves an imbalance of power–the aggressive person uses some sort of power over his/her victim.
 He or she may feel powerful because they are popular, physically stronger, or have access to embarrassing information.